agattu1/Ditto.live-Demo-Apps/README.md

 I first played around with the [Inventory demo app](https://github.com/getditto/demoapp-inventory) from Ditto which showed me Ditto real-time sync via peer to peer devices in the mesh of food inventory counter.
 I had to initalize my App ID and Auth URL from the Ditto Portal to connect via SDK (I called it [outreachable](https://portal.ditto.live/app/outreachable/connect)).
 ![image](https://github.com/user-attachments/assets/122d50b4-af2e-4e79-b22e-cf7ddd022ec3)

+I listed there creds in the `secure/debug_creds.properties` file so Android looks at that .env file.
+When gradle restores packages, it should auto load in the information from the .env file to the BuildConfig.
+DittoManager then reads these values and uses them to connect to Ditto.

+For more information, see the [build.gradle](https://github.com/getditto/demoapp-inventory/blob/main/Android/app/build.gradle#L20) file.